ak-spec/Green-Fashion/README.md

 ## Steps to start the app:

-1. clone the repo and change directory to backend and run
+1. clone the repo and change directory to backend
    -  create a .env file in the backend folder and include the following:
    ```
       MONGO_URL = mongodb+srv://kannappan:no3jzuG3iGufnoLK@cluster0.yfimik1.mongodb.net/WAD?retryWrites=true&w=majority